 So when you’re working on something and find yourself distracted by a shinier way of getting it done, don’t stop.
 Make a note of the alternative path, and push on.

-The caveat to this is that once you’ve completed a LOT of projects you will be able to perform at a much faster pace, and sometimes it’s prudent to stop mid-project and start again along another path.
-Or clean up as you go.
+The caveat to this is that once you’ve completed a LOT of projects you will be able to perform at a much faster pace, and sometimes it is prudent to stop mid-project and start again along another path; or to clean up as you go.
 But that level of performance only comes with mastery.

 About the image: Creation by Alessandro Dari Gioielli, alchemist.